The limits of Gen AI in manufacturing

 Generative AI for manufacturing product design

-Generative AI itself is a more broad term.
-It has a place in manufacturing, particularly in the realms of design, prototyping, and innovation.
+Outside of manufacturing operations, Generative AI has some very effective applications, particularly in the realms of design, prototyping, and innovation.
 According to an article by McKinsey & Company, here are three areas that Generative AI can assist during the product design phase:

 From the same article, the following case study was outlined: